SQ-WARE/Documentation/docs/rewards.md

 ### **Token Framework**

-**Tokens represent your stake in the SQWARE community** - both your past contributions and your ongoing influence over platform governance.
+**Tokens represent your stake in the SQWARE community** - like shares in a company, they represent both your past contributions and your ongoing influence over platform governance.

 **Key Principles:**

 - **Earned, Not Bought**: Tokens come from contribution, not financial investment
 - **Governance Rights**: Tokens provide voting power on platform decisions
+- **Multiple Use Cases**: Purchase ranks, cosmetics, merchandise, support creators, or donate to community projects
 - **Community Ownership**: Higher token holders have greater influence over development

 - **Sustainable Design**: Built for long-term community health, not speculation